Badrinath- The Abode of Lord Vishnu

 The alarm shook me up at 5.00 hours and (let me accept, lazily) I slipped out of my cozy bed and got ready.
 After a light breakfast as we moved out of the guest house.
 And whoa, there were delighting theta waves of the beautiful chirping of birds in the calm of the dawn.
 I was happy to have packed a scarf and a sweatshirt as the weather was slightly cold.
 The route ahead was splendid!
 The mountains started turning mulberry now and clouds thicker enveloped in a distant layer of fog.
 The excitement was at all-time high as this was my first trip to the Badrinath shrine.

 In an almost ninety minutes of drive through the clouds and the fog, we reached Badrinath.
 This abode of Lord Vishnu and is one of the four destinations for the Char Dham yatra.
 The others being Rameshwaram, Dwarka, and Puri while the condensed Chaar Dham yatra includes Kedarnath, Yamnotri, and Gangotri.
-Badrinath is said to have been discovered by Adi Shankara in the 7th Century.
+They say Adi Shankara discovered Badrinath in the 7th Century.
 It lies between the Nara and the Narayan parvats.

 We first hit the ‘Tapt Kund’- the hot (sulphur) water spring.
 And yes, what a relieving experience it was!